Jim Petro: Candidacy for Governor

 On January 30, 2006, Petro announced that Joy Padgett would be his running mate for the Governor's position.
 Padgett, a Republican state senator from Coshocton, Ohio, was selected after Petro's first running mate, Hamilton County Commissioner Phil Heimlich, dropped out of the campaign to run for re-election as Commissioner of Hamilton County.

-Petro was defeated in the May 2, 2006 primary by Ken Blackwell, Ohio's then-Secretary of State.
+Petro was defeated in the May 2, 2006, primary by Ken Blackwell, Ohio's then-Secretary of State.

 Legal work and False Justice

 Petro became the first attorney general in the country to intervene in a case spearheaded by the Innocence Project, a non-profit legal clinic that pioneered the use of DNA testing to prove wrongful conviction.
 The case exonerated Clarence Elkins, a family man with no prior criminal record who had been sentenced to life in prison for the murder of his mother-in-law.

 After his involvement in subsequent high-profile cases including Dean Gillispie.
-Petro and his wife Nancy co-authored False Justice: Eight Myths that Convict the Innocent, which raises questions regarding the fairness of our justice system and identifies flaws in how police and prosecutors handle evidence, especially in capital cases.
+Petro and his wife Nancy co-authored False Justice: Eight Myths that Convict the Innocent, which raises questions regarding the fairness of the American justice system and identifies flaws in how police and prosecutors handle evidence, especially in capital cases.
 The book also examines how the authors believe DNA evidence has played a critical role in exonerating convicted people and highlight what the authors call the unreliability of eyewitness testimony.